Letters of Recommendation

 - The following text:

 For Recommenders of Applicants to the Epidemiology Department, University of Washington:

 - Each recommender will receive a system-generated email request to submit an on-line reference so he or she

 should make sure that the request is not discarded as spam.

 - Recommenders should comment in detail about the accomplishments, training and experience that qualify the applicant for a degree and

 career in epidemiology and public health.
 Evaluation of the applicant's health science research experience is especially helpful, if

-- A recommender may receive a system-generated email that says the deadline is December 1.
-The Graduate School application system is
+- A recommender may receive a system-generated email that says the deadline is December 1 from the UW Graduate School application.
+Please ignore it.

 - Late references may prevent consideration or reduce admission chances for the applicant.